Elias6970/musicPdfManager/README.md

 `Auto time set in db_manage with CURRENT_TIMESTAMP is set to gtm=0 and it need to be set to the local computer time`

-`Make a combo box in the window that shows the scores that its names are similar to another ones when you add a score`